 Transfer Between Divisions

-Students interested in a divisional shift will first meet with the dean of students to discuss the consequential change in residency requirements, the student's plans for adjusting her/his professional workload (if applicable) and other related issues, then complete an Administrative Approval Form (available in the "Forms" section).
+Students interested in a divisional shift must first meet with a member of the academic advising team to discuss the consequential change in residency requirements, the student's plans for adjusting their professional workload (if applicable) and other related issues, then submit a Request for Administrative Action - Divisional Shift form.

 First Year Part Time Student Divisional Shift Procedures

-How to Petition: Submit to the Registrar's Office a completed Student Request Form for Administrative Approval which can be obtained online under the "Forms" section, or from the Student Affairs office (Room C107) or the Registrar's Office (Room C101).
-Check the box labeled "Divisional Shift".
-State in the request section that you want to shift to the full-time division as of the Fall semester of your second year and indicate whether or not you worked or volunteered during your first year and if so, for how many hours a week.
+How to petition: Submit to a Request for Administrative Action - Divisional Shift form to firstname.lastname@example.org.
+Check the box labeled "Divisional Shift."
+State in the request section that you want to shift to the full-time division as of the fall semester of your second year and indicate whether or not you worked or volunteered during your first year and if so, for how many hours a week.

-When and How Decisions Made: Decisions are made after all first year grades are received by the Registrar, generally in early to mid-June.
+Decision process: Decisions are made after all first year grades are received by the Registrar, generally in early to mid-June.
 There is no set minimum cumulative GPA requirement.
 However, how much time a student spent working or volunteering or engaging in any sustained activity other than studying is an important factor bearing on the final decision.
-For example, a student who spent the great majority of her or his time studying and whose cumulative first year GPA is very close to the minimum satisfactory 2.0 level without any, or with very little, improvement in the second semester of the first year would most likely not be allowed to shift to the full-time division.
+For example, a student who spent the great majority of their time studying and whose cumulative first year GPA is very close to the minimum satisfactory 2.0 level without any, or with very little, improvement in the second semester of the first year would most likely not be allowed to shift to the full-time division.

-Second Year Fall Semester Preregistration: If the petition to shift is received before the end of the Fall semester preregistration period, a student may pre-register for a full-time course load.
-However, if the eventual decision on the petition is negative, the student will have to reduce her or his course load 11 or fewer credit hours.
+Second year fall semester preregistration: If the petition to shift is received before the end of the fall semester preregistration period, a student may pre-register for a full-time course load.
+However, if the eventual decision on the petition is a denial, the student will have to reduce their course load 11 or fewer credit hours.

-Full-Time Residence Requirements: A full-time student must accumulate the 86 credit hours required for the (ILL) J.D. degree in 6 semesters, or their equivalent, of at least 12 earned credit hours each.
+Full-time residence requirements: A full-time student must accumulate the 86 credit hours required for the J.D. degree in 6 semesters, or their equivalent, of at least 12 earned credit hours each.
 "Students must earn a minimum of 2 credits and 3 credits in each of the two summer sessions (although most students take more to avoid a heaver load of credits during the remaining semesters)".
-The remaining 4 full-time semesters plus these 2 full time equivalent semesters satisfy the full-time requirement of 6 full-time semesters and allow a student who started in the part-time division to graduate in 3 years from the date he or she started law school.
+The remaining 4 full-time semesters plus these 2 full time equivalent semesters satisfy the full-time requirement of 6 full-time semesters and allow a student who started in the part-time division to graduate in 3 years from the date they started law school.